UrielGuy/bettercppsax/README.md

 };
 ```

-It is now pussible to write full parsers, using features like designated initializers.
+As far as the parser logic manager is concerened, we are done.
+It is now pussible to write full parsers, using features like designated initializers and mutable lambdas.
 An example parser might look like:

 ```c++
 ParseResult ParseString(const JSONToken& token, std::string& target) {